cabforum/servercert/docs/EVG.md

 3. The Applicant's Verified Method of Communication required by [Section 3.2.2.5](#3225-verified-method-of-communication) but still MUST perform the verification required by [Section 3.2.2.5.2](#32252-acceptable-methods-of-verification) (B);
 4. The Applicant's Operational Existence under [Section 3.2.2.6](#3226-verification-of-applicants-operational-existence);
 5. The Name, Title, Agency and Authority of the Contract Signer, and Certificate Approver, under [Section 3.2.2.8](#3228-verification-of-name-title-and-authority-of-contract-signer-and-certificate-approver); and
-6. The Applicant's right to use the specified Domain Name under [Section 3.2.2.7](#3227-verification-of-applicants-domain-name), provided that the CA verifies that the WHOIS record still shows the same registrant as when the CA verified the specified Domain Name for the initial EV Certificate.
+6. The Applicant's right to use the specified Domain Name under [Section 3.2.2.7](#3227-verification-of-applicants-domain-name), provided that the CA verifies that the WHOIS record or RDAP registry data still shows the same registrant as when the CA verified the specified Domain Name for the initial EV Certificate.

 ##### 3.2.2.14.2 Re-issuance Requests